-Also, when compiling several eCTDs built per strength or form of a product into only one combined eCTD for that product, normally one of the strengths lifecycle could be kept and be completed with the missing documents from the current view of the other strengths to give the complete current dossier.
-In those cases the assigned UUID of the application maintained will also serve for future lifecycle.
-Any re-use of existing sequences or changes to sequence numbering should be agreed with the relevant authorities.
+However, when compiling (merging) several eCTDs built per strength and/or dosage form of a product into only one combined eCTD for that product, normally one of the existing eCTD lifecycles would be kept and be completed with the missing documents from the current view of the other strengths and/or dosage form eCTDs to give the complete current dossier.
+In those cases, the assigned UUID of the maintained eCTD (the chosen strength or dosage form built upon) will also serve as UUID for the future (merged) lifecycle.
+The strategy for merging of eCTDs should be agreed with the relevant authorities in advance.